zhkanev/image-recognition-API-demo-project/README.md

 * Register for a free [Imagga API](https://imagga.com/auth/signup/hacker)
 * Your API key and API secret are presented on your profile dashboard [Documentation](https://docs.imagga.com/#getting-started-signup)
-* Find and open app.js in js folder.
-On the top you will find apiKey and apiSecret variables
-* Replace your credentials
+* Paste your credentials in API credentials section on top

 ## Built With